 Most girls who are expecting a baby do not anticipate dropping out of high school; however, when they have their baby, all too often that will change!
 They forget about their high school education “temporarily” — never to return to school at all.
 This is very unfortunate.
-Shalom Bayit Foundation (SBF) has teamed up with Covcell to provide full educational help for these teen moms.
-Together they offer free online GED preparation, educational support, and the cost for the GED exam ($120) will also be provided.
+Shalom Bayit Foundation (SBF) has teamed up with Best GED Classes to provide full educational help for these teen moms.
+Together they offer free online GED preparation, educational support, and also the cost of the GED exam ($120) will be provided.

 “We are extremely anxious to support young moms in their efforts to attain educational success, says Eileen Bailey, founder, and president of Shalom Bayit Foundation.
 Obtaining educational success frequently results in a domino-effect and helps young teenage mothers re-gain control of their lives.”